SettibathulaJyothi/AI-ML-Internship-Projects/README.md

   Text noise: Removed URLs, mentions, and hashtags for cleaner input

 Future Enhancements
-  Integrate deep learning models like LSTM or BERT
+  Integrate deep learning models like LSTM or BERT.
-  Use real-time Twitter API for live sentiment tracking Build a dashboard for interactive sentiment visualization
+  Use real-time Twitter API for live sentiment tracking.
+  Build a dashboard for interactive sentiment visualization.

 References:
-  NLTK Documentation
+  NLTK Documentation,
-  Scikit-learn TF-IDF Vectorizer
+  Scikit-learn TF-IDF Vectorizer,
-  Internship resources and mentor guidance
+  Internship resources and mentor guidance,

-Acknowledgments
+Acknowledgments:

 These projects were developed as part of the AI & ML Virtual Internship, with guidance from mentors and support from the academic community.